 For those looking to make a real difference and help those most in need, this challenging role in Uganda may be the one for you.
 It involves working on local community projects to aid street children in Kampala – the capital and largest city in the East African country.

 You’ll experience life in an African family and will get a feel for the challenges that many young people in this continent face.
 Work is 28 hours per week spread over 5 days and you will get a completion certificate at the end of your time in Uganda.

 This project has 58 reviews (at the time of writing) and feedback is very positive so you can travel safely in the knowledge that the role should match the description.
 You’ll be part of a project which is trying to build sustainable education for children in Sanawari village, located in the north of the beautiful East African country of Tanzania.

 The role also involves teaching sports and languages, whilst working five hours per day.
 You’ll get a bed and three meals per day but will need to pay $10 per day extra to cover the cost of this.
 That’s a reasonable sum compared to many volunteering projects in Africa but is still something to consider as most Worldpackers work exchange placements do not require this.

 Staying in Tanzania, this is another program which will offer you the chance to make a real difference and play a positive social role for some of those most in need.
 The work can involve both counselling and more general classes such as teaching everything from arts and crafts to sports.

 There are thousands more opportunities to be found around the world on Worldpackers.
-Here are the countries with the most at the time of writing (June 2021):
+Here are the countries with the most as of early 2023:

-This look at some of the most interesting work exchange programs and opportunities on Worldpackers was published in June 2021.
+This look at some of the most interesting work exchange programs and opportunities on Worldpackers was published in February 2023.